johannestheigen/CardGame/README.md

 contains a queen of spades.

 ![CardGame](src/main/resources/screenshotapp.png)
-Screenshot of the CardGame application's GUI
+Screenshot of the CardGame application

 ## Project Structure